openfirmware/dotfiles/README.markdown

 # openfirmware/dotfiles

 Some dotfiles to set up my defaults for working on the command line.

-I am using the Fish shell with tmux and vim.
+* fish
+* grc
+* nvm.fish
+* powerline
+* starship
+* tmux

 ## install